dryruner/coinbase/README.md

 • Selling bitcoin through command line

 * TODO:
 Add a shell-like terminal environment

+* Would you like to tip me some bitcoin?
+1AbSzAUxWgfVzw1nMXjMk9vdvY5N4wR2Ei